Things No One Tells You About the Blue Lagoon

 That said, Reykjavik is a fabulous city and being based here is the best option for visiting the Blue Lagoon and exploring the nearby region.
-The cheapest Reykjavik hotel rates tend to be on Agoda.
+The cheapest Reykjavik hotel rates tend to be on HotelsCombined.

 The Blue Lagoon is not a natural phenomenon.

 While Iceland is a country brimming with natural hot springs, the Blue Lagoon isn’t one of them.
 The land is natural, as is the lava that shapes the pool, but the water is actually the result of runoff from the geothermal plant next door.